“We are focused on the best, most sustainable solutions,” the description reads. “But we fully recognize that no solution is perfect.”

 Lore’s plans for Telosa were announced back in September 2021.

 By 2030, the team hopes to have a diverse group of 50,000 people living in Telosa.
-It plans for that number to jump to 1 million by 2050, and 5 million by 2070.
+It plans for that number to jump to 5 million by 2050.

 Alana Goldweit, Telosa’s lead architect, explained the city’s layout in a slickly produced video on the project’s website.
 At the town hall, she said that Telosa will be made of 36 mixed-use districts, so residents can enjoy reaching all of life’s necessities in a 15-minute walk, as popularized by Carlos Moreno’s “15-minute city.”